pyodide/pyodide/docs/project/roadmap.md

 SciPy is a cornerstone of scientific computing in Python.
 It's a challenging package to build for WebAssembly because it is large, includes Fortran code, and requires BLAS and LAPACK libraries.
-Currently Pyodide includes scipy 0.17.1 from 2016.
+Currently, Pyodide includes scipy 0.17.1 from 2016.
 Updating it is a blocker for using more recent versions of packages such as scikit-learn, scikit-image, statsmodels, and MNE.